The National Awards Committee has completed its selection of the 2020 Maurice A. Clay Leadership Initiative Grant recipients.

 Rider University, Rider Presents: Leadership Live! ($600)

-Stephen F. Austen State University, OΔK Professional Development Breakfast ($500)
+Stephen F. Austin State University, OΔK Professional Development Breakfast ($500)

 Transylvania University, Leadership Workshop ($300)